vrapeutic/GardenDo-WebXR/README.md

 -  __js__ directory
    - Contains all logic and based on AFrame and JS code.
+Check [here](https://github.com/vrapeutic/GardenDoWebXR/blob/main/Js/README.md) for more information

 # Contributions